Want a step-by-step guide to earning travel rewards in the military?

 Because of Federal laws designed to provide financial protections to service members, annual fees on many of the most lucrative cards can be waived.
 Members of the military can take advantage of these benefits to save money and travel better.

-All the recommended cards are eligible for annual fee waivers under MLA.
+All the recommended cards are eligible for annual fee waivers under either SCRA or MLA.

-Regardless of the issuer, it never hurts to call and ask if any special benefits or considerations are available to service members.
+Regardless of the issuer, it never hurts to call and ask if any special benefits or considerations ave available to service members.

-To see the rates and fees for the American Express cards featured, please visit the following links: The Platinum Card® from American Express: See Rates and Fees; The Blue Cash Preferred® Card from American Express: See Rates and Fees; The American Express® Gold Card: See Rates and Fees; Hilton Honors American Express Aspire Card: See Rates and Fees.
-All information about Hilton Honors American Express Aspire Card has been collected independently by ChooseFI.
-The Hilton Honors American Express Aspire Card is no longer available through ChooseFI.
+To see the rates and fees for the American Express cards featured, please visit the following links: The Platinum Card® from American Express: See Rates and Fees; Blue Cash Preferred® Card from American Express: See Rates and Fees; American Express Gold Card: See Rates and Fees; The Hilton Honors American Express Aspire Card: See Rates and Fees.